NATO expected to decide to phase out Libya mission

 NATO has been conducting air strikes, enforcing a no-fly zone and maintaining an arms embargo with naval patrols since March 31, in a U.N.-mandated operation to protect civilians.

-A decision to gradually wind down the mission was expected to be taken at a meeting of ambassadors of the 28 NATO nations in Brussels that started at 1430 GMT, based on recommendations from NATO military commanders, alliance officials and diplomats said.
+A decision to gradually wind down the mission was expected to be taken at a meeting of ambassadors of the 28 NATO nations in Brussels that started at 3:30 p.m.
+British time, based on recommendations from NATO military commanders, alliance officials and diplomats said.

 NATO'S top operations commander, Admiral James Stavridis, said he would recommend to the meeting that the mission be concluded.